Promyelocytic leukemia protein: Role in cancer

-Loss of function mutations of the PML protein, particularly resulting from the fusion of the PML gene with RARα gene in Acute promyelocytic leukemias, is implicated in several tumor suppressing apoptotic pathways, particularly those that rely on p53 as noted above.
+Loss of function mutations of the PML protein, particularly resulting from the fusion of the PML gene with RARA gene in acute promyelocytic leukemias, is implicated in dysregulation of several tumor-suppressing apoptotic pathways, particularly those that rely on p53 as noted above.
 Thus, the loss of PML function confers a cellular survival and proliferation advantage, impedes cellular senescence through loss of SAHFs, and puts a block on cellular differentiation.

 Both humans and mice have been found to demonstrate an increased propensity for tumor formation upon loss of PML function.
 PML disruption occurs in a wide variety of cancer types, and results in more metastatic tumors, and correspondingly poorer prognoses.
 It is thought that, beyond the importance it plays in apoptotic roles, PML inactivation may cause cells to favor tumor progression by allowing the cell to accumulate additional genetic damage.
 Many proteins involved in genomic stability maintenance rely on the PML-NBs for targeting, and PML loss thus leads to a decrease in repair efficiency within the cell.